ncatlab/nlab-content/pages/2583.md

 The string 2-group also appears as a certain [[automorphism 2-group]] inside the [[3-category of fermionic conformal nets]] ([Douglas-Henriques](#DouglasHenriques))

-### A the automorphisms of the Wess-Zumino-Witten gerbe 2-connection
+### As the automorphisms of the Wess-Zumino-Witten gerbe 2-connection

 For $G$ a compact simply connected simple [[Lie group]], there is the "[[WZW gerbe]]", hence the [[circle n-bundle with connection|circle 2-bundle with connection]] on $G$ whose [[curvature]] 3-form is the [[left invariant differential form|left invariant]] extension $\langle \theta \wedge [\theta \wedge \theta]\rangle$ of the canonical Lie algebra 3-cocycle to the group